 - Make more informed, collaborative decisions

 4D modelling is a process that combines graphical and non-graphical project information related to time, resource and logistics management.
-It is a process that allows any members of a project team to have fast access and be able to input into, the project schedule and logistics plans.
+It is a process that allows any member of a project team to have fast access and be able to input into, the project schedule and logistics plans.
 We encourage this access and build our delivery around 4D workshops and close collaboration with project teams.
-Timing is important, and successful projects benefit from early 4D modelling wherever possible.
+Timing is important, and successful projects benefit most when 4D modelling is developed early with the wider team engaged in the process.

-Virtual Reality is becoming a tool for improving safety planning and training.
+Virtual Reality linked to 4D shows great potential for improving safety planning and training.
 We have been developing VR for this purpose for the past 18 months.
 We believe that both planning and training are most valuable when specific to projects.
 Therefore the best way to create VR experiences is to start with high detail 4D models, adding specific tools, such as mark-ups and logistics creation for the VR users.
 In a fast moving space, we already have a large VR toolset and are live on a number of projects including Battersea Power Station and 22 Bishopsgate.